wilksmatt/azure-devops-extension-create-child-tasks/readme.md

 - "*a*b*"   Everything that has an "a" in it, followed by anything, followed by a "b", followed by anything
 ```

+## Usage ##

+1. Clone the repository
+1. `npm install` to install required local dependencies
+2. `npm install -g grunt` to install a global copy of grunt (unless it's already installed)
+2. `grunt` to build and package the application

+### Grunt ###

+Basic `grunt` tasks are defined:

+* `package-dev` - Builds the development version of the vsix package
+* `package-release` - Builds the release version of the vsix package
+* `publish-dev` - Publishes the development version of the extension to the marketplace using `tfx-cli`

 ## Credits ##

 Cloned from https://github.com/figueiredorui/1-click-child-links